-CASTING DC: Standard CASTING TIME: Late Action COOLDOWN: 1 round RANGE: Line of Sight TARGET: 1 spell as it is being cast DURATION: Instantaneous SAVING THROW: Will Negates (See text) SPELL RESISTANCE: Yes THESIS: Mathemage Only The caster nullifies a spell as it is being
+COOLDOWN: 1 round RANGE: Line of Sight

+TARGET: 1 spell as it is being cast

+SAVING THROW: Will Negates (See text)

+SPELL RESISTANCE: Yes THESIS: Mathemage Only

 The caster nullifies a spell as it is being cast.
 Success means the spell is canceled out and goes on cooldown.
-The caster may attempt a Will Save to keep the spell.
+The caster may attempt a Will save to keep the spell.

-If the opposing spell caster fails this first Will Save, he must then make a Will Save or lose the ability to cast spells for 1d4 rounds.
+If the opposing spell caster fails this first Will save, he must then make a Will save or lose the ability to cast spells for 1d4 rounds.